Michigan Gov. Whitmer is latest Dem caught in the act of COVID-19 rule hypocrisy

 Michigan Gov. Gretchen Whitmer is just the latest Democrat facing backlash for flouting social distancing as she urges the public to follow her state's coronavirus guidelines.

 Whitmer apologized Sunday after a photo emerged that appeared to show her disregarding social distancing guidelines at a bar.
-The photo showed the governor with a large group at The Landshark Bar & Grill in Lansing, Mich.
+The photo showed the governor with a large group at The Landshark Bar & Grill in East Lansing, Mich.
 Whitmer appeared to be with a dozen people with tables pushed together although the state still requires social distancing at restaurants, with no more than six people at tables.

 MICHIGAN'S WHITMER APOLOGIZES AFTER MASKLESS PHOTO EMERGES ON SOCIAL MEDIA